 Bachelor of Science in Systems and Information Science

-This non-calculus-based undergraduate degree establishes a technical focus more from the user perspective – versus the developer perspective – incorporating both hands-on computing and information-management experience.
+Establish a technical focus from the user perspective and incorporate both hands-on computing and experience in information management.

-The SIS program keeps students on the leading edge, combining mastery of the most advanced technologies and system methodologies with comprehension of the ever-changing, dynamic business environment.
-SIS students gain hands-on experience in design-oriented laboratories, focusing on new applications of computing techniques.
+Gain hands-on experience in design laboratories, focusing on new applications of computing techniques.
 The program integrates engineering design, theory, and practice within the social and organizational contexts in which these complex digital information systems will be employed.

 Co-ops and internship opportunities in Engineering and Computer Science empower you to pursue experiential learning through professional, paid work experience in your field and still graduate in four years.

 Collaborate with faculty on research projects at on- and off-campus institutes and labs.

 The College of Engineering and Computer Science has 20 co-curricular organizations as well as student organizations like Engineers without Borders and Women in Science and Engineering.

 Broaden your perspective and enhance your resume with a study abroad experience during your college years.
 Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad has more than 100 programs in 60 countries.

 Life After Syracuse University